 Choose the best place to reach your ideal customer and become involved online.

 Think about your ideal customer and what forums, Facebook groups or websites they may visit.

-Leave occasional valuable comments or contribute to the conversation, and occasionally offer your professional services if relevant.
+Leave occasional valuable comments or contribute to the conversation, and occasionally offer your professional services or products if relevant.

 Get A Profile Image Gravatar For Website Comments

 To have a business profile picture when you leave comments on a website, you will need to create a gravatar.